michaeladler/aoc-2022/puzzle/day20.md

 Apply the decryption key and mix your encrypted file ten times. *What is the sum of the three numbers that form the grove coordinates?*

-Answer:
+Your puzzle answer was `548634267428`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should [return to your Advent calendar](/2022) and try another puzzle.

-Although it hasn't changed, you can still [get your puzzle input](20/input).
+If you still want to see it, you can [get your puzzle input](20/input).